jbis9051/ejs2static/README.md

 ### `options`(optional)

 - `sourceDir` - This directory will be searched recursively for files.
 EJS files will be rendered to HTML and copied to the `outputDur` retaining the directory structure.
-- `outputDir` - Generates to the static site to this directory.**This directory will be cleared before generation!**
+- `outputDir` - Generates to the static site to this directory.**This directory will be cleared before generation if `empty` option is true!**
 - `copyAll` (optional - default `false`) - If true, all non ejs files in the `sourceDir` will be copied to the `buildDir`.
 This is helpful for copying assets.
 - `data` - (optional - default `{}`) - Object with keys of files relative to the `sourceDir` and values of an object that will be passed as data to the ejs render when the file specified in the key is rendered.
 (Huh?
-Checked the examples).
+Check the examples).
+- `empty` - (optional - default `false`) - If true, the outputDir will be cleared before render.

 # Example